otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/should-use-the-common-money-object.md

 ---
-id: Rxxxx
+id: R100080
 ---

-# SHOULD use the money object
+# SHOULD use the common money object

 As money amounts are very common in our APIs (checkout, order-positions, transactional-communication), we would like to introduce a rule that ensures that money amounts are always formatted the same.

-TODO Link to rules (otto:currency, otto:decimal)
+This money object directly benefits from existing common data types [otto:decimal][otto-decimla] and [otto:currency-code][otto-currency-code].

 ## Schema definition